The Cleo Fund

 Founded in Portland in 1971, the Cleo Fund was the first organization in Maine to recognize the importance of spaying and neutering pets.
 What started as a fundraising effort to help spay Cleo, a stray dog that had recently given birth to 10 puppies, turned into a non-profit organization dedicated to helping income-qualified individual afford spay/neuter surgeries for their pets.

-In 2013, Cleo Fund selected Animal Welfare Society to carry on its mission.
-The merger created the largest spay/neuter organization in Maine, allowing Cleo Fund to expand its reach state-wide.
+In 2012, the Cleo Fund selected Animal Welfare Society to carry on its mission.
+The merger created the largest spay/neuter organization in Maine, allowing the Cleo Fund to expand its reach state-wide.
 Under AWS, Cleo Fund established a voucher program, redeemable at participating veterinarians throughout the state.
-The veterinarian discounts the surgery, the client pays a small co-pay, and Cleo Fund pays the remaining balance.
-If the cat is feral, Cleo Fund covers the entire cost of the surgery.
+The veterinarian discounts the surgery, the client pays a small co-pay, and the Cleo Fund pays the remaining balance.
+If the cat is feral, the Cleo Fund covers the entire cost of the surgery.

-Cleo Fund advocates the importance of spay/neuter funding, puts on educational seminars, organizes spay/neuter clinics throughout the state, and offers resources and services to feral cats and their caretakers in Southern Maine.
+The Cleo Fund advocates for and provides resources for spaying/neutering pets, puts on educational seminars, organizes spay/neuter clinics throughout the state, offers resources and services to feral cats and their caretakers in Southern Maine.